umairishaq/aws-container-devsecops-workshop/docs/03-vuln-scanning.md

 ![Architecture](./images/03-arch.png "Pipeline Architecture")

-After you have successfully configured the secrets scanning stage, you can proceed to the next module.
+After you have successfully configured the vulnerability scanning stage, you can proceed to the next module.